frans-fuerst/nanokontrol-config/README.md

 ### Exporting the config

-Read the current config from your attached nanoKONTROL Studio (TM) device and save it to a YAML file.
+Read the current config from your attached nanoKONTROL Studio™ device and save it to a YAML file.

 ```bash